strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ##### External using Vert.x client

 Lastly, external clients are implemented by supporting Vertx.io Verticles.
 This type of client has the most limitations for usage.
 Most notable is dependency on external listeners, which is caused by`platform dependency`.
-They are implemented by _Abstract recursive builder_, which makes these clients very handful.
+They are implemented by _Abstract recursive builder, which makes these clients very handful.
+What is worth mentioning is that external clients are running in same environment as your tests.
 Moreover, we have `Oauth`, `Tracing` and also `Basic` client.
 Each of them are for specific use case.
 However, we prefer to always use the internal clients because of mentioned platform dependency.
 Client can be used for instance: